lowlevel-vampyre/8Bit_CPU/documentation/PPU/ppuspec.md

 - Memory Mapped to Addresses 0xBD0 - 0xC0F
 - **Inputs:** WD, ADDR, WE
 - **Outputs:** TileSel
 <br>Each byte in this map holds an 8-bit color.
 This is indexed by the 6-bits stored inside the Pixel Buffer.
-While only the bottom 16 bytes (aka Palette 0) are addressable by the Tile ROM.
-However, the Sprites have access to the other 3 palettes are able to be used by the sprites using the Palette0 and Palette1 bits in the Sprite_Math byte.
-This is a low latency translation unit to convert from a color code to an 8-bit color.
+Only the bottom 16 bytes (aka Palette 0) are addressable by the Tile ROM.
+Sprites on the other hand have access to the other 3 palettes using the Palette0 and Palette1 bits in the Sprite_Math byte.
+This is a low latency translation unit to convert from a color-code to an 8-bit color.